-WHAT SAYS OUR IMPORTER ABOUT KONA COFFEE?
+WHAT DOES OUR IMPORTER ABOUT SAY ABOUT HAWAIIAN KONA COFFEE?

 Hawaiian coffees are grown on new (geologically speaking) volcanic soil in a tropical paradise that is cooled by a gentle Kona breeze.
 These perfect conditions produce a coffee that is equally perfect in many aspects.